SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent" -u "":<apipassword> "localhost:9980/renter/validatesiapath/isthis-aval_idsiapath"
 ```

-validates whether or not the provided siapaht is a valid siapath.
+validates whether or not the provided siapath is a valid siapath.
 SiaPaths
 cannot contain traversal strings or be empty.
 Valid characters are:

 $, &, `, :, ;, #, %, @, <, >, =, ?, [, ], {, }, ^, |, ~, -, +, _, comma, ', "